hostinger/dnsrbl/README.md

 ```
 swag init -g cmd/hbl.go
 ```

+# API
+For API we use Golang Echo framework (https://echo.labstack.com/).

+### Headers
+Every request to API must have `Content-Type: application/json` set or the request will be ignored.

+### Authentication
+Every request, which has `KeyAuthMiddleware` function enabled expects `X-API-Key` request header with the API token.
+Requests without this or invalid token will return an `Unauthorized` response.

 # CLI
 There is a CLI application available, which helps interact with HBL API right from the terminal.